Breakfast and After School Club

-If you would like to reserve a place for your child(ren) please complete a registration form and return it to the Junior School office.
+If you would like to reserve a place for your child(ren) please email Mrs Baynham email@example.com.
+You will then be asked to complete a registration form and return it to the Junior School office.
 Should a place not be available, your child will be placed on a waiting list until a space becomes available.

 We encourage and actively support eligible parents/carers claiming and taking up the childcare element of the Working Tax Credit, Tax-free childcare and those who are entitled to childcare vouchers through their employer.

 If you would like any additional information, then please contact the Club Manager (Mrs J Baynham) on 07708 002151.
 If no one is available, you may leave a message and a member of staff will get back to you.
 Alternatively, you can e-mail: firstname.lastname@example.org

 Blast Club is registered under Woolenwick Junior school’s Ofsted registration number: – 117322.
 You will need this number if paying by childcare vouchers, Tax-free childcare or claiming the childcare element of Working Tax Credits.

 You will be sent a booking form every month to be completed by the date indicated.
 Places cannot be guaranteed if the booking form is returned late.

 BLAST payments should be made on Arbor Parent Portal (Junior School children) or by cash, Tax-free Childcare Voucher.
 BLAST is also registered with several childcare voucher companies.
 Payment is always required in advance.
 There are no refunds for cancellations or absence.